Island Peak With EBC Trek

 After breakfast, we will be taken to the domestic terminal of TIA for an early morning flight to We reach Tenzing-Hillary Airport at Lukla which is one of the most beautiful air routes in the world culminating in a landing on a hillside surrounded by high mountains.
 We will meet our other crew members and arranging our some packing and equipment’s, we will start our trek through the prosperous village of Lukla until we reach Phakding.
 Overnight in Phakding.

 Day 04: Phakding to Namche Bazaar (3,440m/11,283ft): 5-6 hours

 After breakfast, we walk through beautiful pine forests and then along Dudh Koshi River ending our nature-filled journey at Namche Bazaar.
-After walking for almost over an hour, we come across the glistening Mt.
+After walking for an hour, we will come across the glistening Mt.
 Thamserku (6,608m) on our right and also experience the serenity of pine, fir and juniper forests throughout our journey.
 If the weather is clear, we may even catch a glimpse of Mt.
 Everest peering over the Lhotse-Nuptse ridge.
 We continue walking until we reach the entrance to Sagarmatha National Park, Namche Bazaar, the gateway to Mt.
 Everest and main trading centre of this region.
 This day we cross five suspension bridges, the last one also known as the Hillary Bridge being the highest.
 It is an uphill walk from Hillary Bridge to Namche Bazaar.
 Overnight in Namche Bazaar.

 Day 05: Namche Bazaar (3,440 m/11,283 ft): Acclimatization Day